 Underneath its lackluster visuals, Bokurano hides a powerful narrative about sacrifice and the naivety of youth that blends both sorrow and hope in a masterful manner that cements itself as a classic of the anime medium.

-Persona 4: The Animation is a surprisingly competent and entertaining series with affable characters and a high dose of fun, although at times it isn't hard to see that it struggles to shed its origins as a video game.
+Persona 4: The Animation is surprisingly competent and entertaining in its execution, thanks to its affable characters and a high dose of fun.
+But at times it isn't hard to see that it struggles to cover up its video game heritage.

 Dead Apple brings together the characters of Bungo Stray Dogs for an action-packed adventure filled with thrills and great character dynamics between its leads, but its narrative ends up being too complex and ambitious for its own good.